Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Performance Evaluation

-To enhance the robustness of our speed estimation model, we generate a diverse set of training data reflecting varying road configurations, OD distributions, and demand levels.
-This variability is achieved by changing the design of dedicated bus lanes, thus altering road configurations.
-In terms of OD distribution, we manipulate the traffic volumes for each OD pair within a fluctuation range of ±20\%, while the aggregate traffic volume remains constant.
+To enhance the robustness of our speed estimation model, we generate a diverse set of experiment data reflecting varying lane configurations, OD distributions, and total demands.
+The variability in terms of lane configuration is achieved by changing the assignment of dedicated bus lanes, which results in different link storage capacities and saturation flow.
+We focus on dedicated bus lanes since by assuming a different spatial allocation for them, we are able to study the impact of localized infrastructure variations on traffic flow, without fundamentally disrupting the network's overall topology.
+This approach provides a practical and controlled method to simulate different road network scenarios and understand how specific local modifications may affect link speeds.
+In terms of OD distribution, we alter the traffic volumes for each OD pair within a fluctuation range of ±20\%, while the aggregate traffic volume remains constant.
 This approach mimics the day-to-day shifts in traffic distribution across the network, providing a more dynamic and realistic training environment for our model.
-Additionally, several total demand levels are simulated by applying a scaling factor to generate OD trips, effectively modulating the volume of vehicular traffic.
+After adjusting the OD distribution, we apply a random scaling factor to modify the total demand in each simulation.
+The magnitude of this scaling factor determines the demand level that each simulation represents—specifically, ``low'', ``medium'', or ``high'' demand levels.
+By varying the scaling factor in each simulation, we can simulate various traffic conditions, ranging from off-peak hours (low demand) to peak hours (high demand).
+This method allows us to assess the model's performance across a spectrum of traffic volumes and ensures its ability to adapt to changing traffic conditions.